 Science and engineering

-Stewart, a professor of civil and environmental engineering at the UCLA Henry Samueli School of Engineering and Applied Science, has extensive experience documenting the effects of major quakes in California, Turkey, Taiwan, India and Greece.
+Stewart, a professor of civil and environmental engineering, has extensive experience documenting the effects of major quakes in California, Turkey, Taiwan, India and Greece.
 He led an earthquake simulation that tested the strength of California’s levees.

 Brandenberg, a professor of civil and environmental engineering, has helped develop guidelines for the California Department of Transportation to evaluate existing bridges for retrofit and to design new bridges in liquefied and laterally spreading ground.
 He has also led an earthquake simulation that tested the strength of California’s levees.